Cleanroom Classification Standards

 USP Standards

-- USP 795: non-sterile pharmaceutical compounds
+- USP 795: non-sterile pharmaceutical compounding

-- USP 797: sterile non-hazardous compounds
+- USP 797: sterile non-hazardous compounding

-- USP 800: sterile hazardous compounds
+- USP 800: hazardous compounding (sterile and non-sterile)

 ASTM International Standards